DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/color.md

 #include common-colorlist

 You can also specify a custom pattern or gradient instead of a plain color.
+Follow the steps below:

-Implement the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) or [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to get an id.
-Then, do the following:
+1. Call the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) or [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to obtain a fill ID.

-1. Specify the `base` color for labels and connectors in the **color** configuration object.

-1. Set the `fillId` field to the obtained id.
+1. Set the `fillId` field to the obtained ID in the **color** configuration object.

+1. Specify the `base` color for labels and connectors.

 ---
 ##### jQuery